-Drawing and painting for me is akin to meditation; a ‘way of being’, study and exploration
+Drawing and painting for me is akin to meditation; a way of ‘being’ and a study/exploration

-I begin each painting with a clear feeling and a sense of the particular energy for
+I begin each painting with a clear feeling, colour range and a sense of the particular

-as possible.
 I am influenced by calligraphy with respect to the embodied mark/gesture, and colour,

 rhythm and light (or absence of it e.g. The Black Paintings) are also key considerations.

-The paintings develop over a series of weeks or months with many layers of
+The paintings often develop over a series of weeks or months with many layers of

-transparent glaze in order to create rich surface texture, moderated tonal
+transparent glaze in order to create rich surface texture, moderated tonal relationships

-inspiring to me.
-My work is based on the view that if one enters deeply enough into experience, then
+work is based on the view that if one enters deeply enough into experience, then

-one finds universal or common ground.
-It is this that gives meaning
+one finds the ‘universal’.
+It is this that gives the work meaning.

 ‘Being and Form’: in depth interview with Buddhist artist, Amitajyoti.
 To view the